murriel/saltstack-cheatsheet/README.md

 salt-run manage.down    # Any minions that are down? salt-run manage.alived  # Show all alive minions salt '*' test.version   # Display salt version
 salt '*' test.ping      # Use test module to check if minion is up and responding.
-                        # (Not an ICMP ping!)
+(Not an ICMP ping!)

 ```

-## Target minion with state files
+## Target minions with state files
 Apply a specific state file to a (group of..) minion(s).
 Do not use the .sls extension. (just like in the state files!)
 The salt master will use the file_roots directory defined in /etc/salt/master.
 If none are defined, then /srv/salt is used by default.

 ```
 salt '*' state.apply mystatefile           # mystatefile.sls will be applied to *
 salt 'minion1' state.apply prod.somefile  # prod/somefile.sls will be applied to minion1
+salt 'G@os:Debian and webser* or E@db.*' test.ping # targeting with a grain or id or both.
+G=grain, E=regex

 ```

 ### Some common flags